NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/distributed_dataparallel.rst

     - `num_replicas` - Is typically the number of processes in the distributed training job.
     - `rank` - Each process is assigned a rank which ensures that each process only accesses the data corresponding to its rank.
     - `drop_last` -   When working with datasets in distributed training, it is common for the total number of samples in the dataset to not be perfectly divisible by the product of the batch size and the number of replicas.
-`drop_last` is set to True, the last batch that is not full will be dropped.
+When `drop_last` is set to *True*, the last batch that is not full will be dropped.

 and a distributed `DataLoader`.